Agent Skills: json-render Component Catalogs

 YAML Mode — 30% Fewer Tokens

-For one-shot (non-streaming) generation, YAML specs use ~30% fewer tokens than JSON:
+For standalone (non-streaming) generation, YAML specs use ~30% fewer tokens than JSON:

 root: card-1